 Then register your empleada at SUNAT.
 This can be done in person at any SUNAT office in Peru.
 You will need your passport with a valid visa or your Carné de Extranjería (original and copy), a power, water or phone bill showing your address, your domestic worker’s DNI (Peruvian ID, original and copy) and in case they aren’t already inscribed in the social security system, the DNI of your domestic worker’s children and spouse (original + copy).
 Usually the SUNAT staff is very friendly and helpful and will guide you through the process and forms that have to be filled in.

 For a couple of years now you as well can register your domestic worker online on the SUNAT webpage.
-The process to register your empleada with SUNAT and social security online is described in detail here.
+The process to register your empleada with SUNAT and social security online is described in detail in the PDF that you can find in the attachment section at the end of the article.
 To use this online system however you need the so-called Clave SOL which only can be applied for online if you have a Peruvian ID.
 So, you as foreigner have to visit the nearest SUNAT office anyway to get the Clave SOL and with not being familiar with the whole process it might be easier to then do the initial registration process in person and after everything is in place switch to the online system.

 For paying the EsSalud and pension contributions you don't need to fill out any forms anymore.
 Since 2012 payments can be made at branches of Interbank, Scotiabank, BBVA, BanBif and Banco de la Nacion just with the inscription code (CIE, issued by SUNAT after registration) of your domestic worker (you should know the exact amounts you have to pay) or if you are using the online system through the virtual form 1676.